- Earn up to 212 AMA PRA Category 1 Credits™

 Compare to exam takers who prepared with The Pass Machine:

-In 2023, The Pass Machine Pediatrics Board Review clients achieved a 100% pass rate on the MOC exam!
+In 2024, The Pass Machine Pediatrics Board Review clients achieved a 100% pass rate on the Certification exam!

 Why take chances?
-The Pass Machine Consultation-Liaison Pediatrics Board Review Review GUARANTEES you’ll pass!
-Learn more about this ABP®-approved board exam review course
+The Pass Machine Pediatrics Board Review GUARANTEES you’ll pass!

 What do I do if I fail the Pediatrics board exam?